rochuk/COMP-6721---AI-ducation-analysis-project/README.md

   - 5x5 image grid
   - Bar chart showing the distribution of images in each class

-  Please be patient while the visualizations are being displayed.
-After reviewing the visualizations, the labels of any duplicates will be presented.
+  You need to wait a moment for the visualization to be displayed.
+After closing the images the labels of the duplicates would be displayed.